kpagacz/metronome/README.md

 Underneath the hood the predictions are handled by a tensorflow.keras neural network.
 The web engine is setup in Flask.
 Metronome currently does not have a production-grade hosting engine attached to it.
 The server packaged with the app is the one bundled with Flask - Werkzeug and it is not dedicated to production.
+You will need to setup a production grade web engine if you want to setup metronome in a busy traffick environment.

 The model itself predicts whether the 15th time point in a series of 15 points in time belongs to an arbitrary temporal pattern present among those 15 points.
 The pattern is defined by a sequence of points in time separated by a constant